mparchment/sedaro-nano/README.md

 2. To compile and run the app, execute the following command
    - ```docker compose up app```

+## Note - Generating Simulations

+A simulation must be generated twice to get the correct results.
+This is due to a bug in the backend that causes an additional POST request to be made.
+The first simulation generates the results, while the second simulation fetches the results from the cache.

 # Backend Architecture and Implementation

 The backend is structured around a FastAPI application, serving as a REST API.